LukeShortCloud/rootpages/markdown/packages.md

 2. "createrepo/rpm metadata." createrepo.
 Accessed June 28 2016. http://createrepo.baseurl.org/

-## RPM - Creating an RPM
+## RPM - Packaging

-Create a SPEC file.
+An RPM is built from a "spec" file.
 This modified shell script contains all of the information about the program and on how to install and uninstall it.
 It is used to build the RPM.

 Common variables:

 * Name = The name of the program.
+    * `%{name}`
 * Version = The version of the package.
 Typically this is in the format of X.Y.Z (major.minor.bugfix) or ISO date format (for example, "2016-01-01").
+    * `%{version}`
 * Release = Start with "1%{?dist}" for the first build of the RPM.
 Increase the number if the package is ever rebuilt.
 Start from "1%{?dist}" if a new version of the actual program is being built.
 * Summary = One sentence describing the package.
 A period is not allowed at the end.
 * BuildRoot = The directory that contains all of the RPM packages.
 The directory structure under here should mirror the files location in relation to the top-level root "/".
 For example, "/bin/bash" would be placed under "$RPM_BUILD_ROOT/bin/bash".
 * BuildArch = The architecture that the program is meant to run on.
-This is generally either "x86_64" or "i386".
-If the code is not dependent on the CPU (for example, Java or bash scripts) then "noarch" can be used.
+This is generally either "x86_64" or "i386."
+If the code is not dependent on the CPU (for example: Java programs, shell scripts, documentation, etc.) then "noarch" can be used.
 * Requires = List the RPM packages that are dependencies needed for your program to work.
 * License = The license of the program.
 * URL = A URL link to the program's or, if that is not available, the developer's website.